-The course at Salesian College is the Pearson A Level.
-There are three papers, two in Pure Mathematics (2hrs each) and Paper 3 in Mechanics and Statistics (2hrs total).
+The course at Salesian College is the Edexcel A Level.
+The AS consists of paper 1 in Pure Mathematics (2Hrs) and paper 2 in Mechanics and Statistics (1Hr total).
+For A Level there are paper 1 and 2 in Pure Mathematics (2Hrs each) and Paper 3 in Mechanics and Statistics (2Hrs total).
 There is NO coursework or non - calculator examinations.
 It is a requirement to have a graphics calculator.

-To choose Mathematics, you should have done the HIGHER Tier at GCSE and we strongly recommend you have gained a grade 7 or above.
+To choose Mathematics, you should have done the HIGHER Tier at GCSE and we strongly recommend you have gained a grade 6 or above.
 The exam board stipulates this.
-If you are keen to take Further Mathematics, it should be from the basis of a grade 8 predicted grade at GCSE.
+If you are keen to take Further Mathematics, it should be from the basis of a grade 8 or 9 predicted grade at GCSE.